Studying in the CZECH REPUBLIC

 EU/EEA and Swiss citizens are free to live and work in the Czech Republic without a student permit or a residency permit.

-PROCESS to get a Study permit
+Process to get a study permit

 1. Accept admission to a Czech university: To secure your place, get a formal admissions letter from your chosen institution and pay any enrollment fees.